 - (5) The access authorization determination may be rendered after the fingerprint retakes are submitted.
 Normally, only one set of fingerprint retakes will be submitted for classification. - c.
-DOE F 5631.16, File Summary Sheet, shall be prepared to record all official access authorization actions and placed in the individual's PSF. - 9.
+DOE F 5631.16, File Summary Sheet, will be prepared to record all official access authorization actions and placed in the individual's PSF. - 9.
 OTHER FEDERAL AGENCY REQUESTS FOR DOE ACCESS AUTHORIZATIONS.
-All requests for DOE access authorization for Federal employees and contractors shall be processed through the Director of Safeguards and Security.
-DOD and NASA personnel may have access to Restricted Data under the certification procedures outlined in Chapter VIII of DOE O 470.1, SAFEGUARDS AND SECURITY PROGRAM, except in cases indicated below. - a.
-DOD and NASA Personnel Assigned to the Department.
-These individuals shall require DOE access authorization and in their assigned capacities shall be afforded access to Restricted Data on the same basis as DOE employees.
+All requests for DOE access authorization for Federal employees and contractors must be processed through the Director of Safeguards and Security.
+DoD and NASA personnel may have access to Restricted Data under the certification procedures outlined in Chapter VIII of DOE O 470.1, Safeguards and Security Program, except in cases indicated below. - a.
+DoD and NASA Personnel Assigned to the Department.
+These individuals require DOE access authorization and in their assigned capacities will be afforded access to Restricted

+Data on the same basis as DOE employees.
 When the situation warrants, they may be assigned to work on the basis of appropriate certification of security clearance from their agency, providing the processing for DOE access authorization has been initiated.
-Restricted Data received by such personnel during their assignment with DOE must be handled in accordance with DOE security requirements. - b.
-DOD and NASA Personnel Assigned to Other Federal Agencies.
-When these individuals require DOE access authorizations, the requests must be initiated by the agency to which they are assigned.
+Restricted Data received by such personnel during their assignment with DOE must be handled in accordance with DOE security requirements.

-10. DOE AND DOE CONTRACTOR PERSONNEL ASSIGNED TO DOD OR NASA.
-Any

-DOE or DOE contractor employee acting as a consultant or member of a DOD or NASA advisory board who, in that capacity, possesses appropriate DOD or NASA security clearance shall, for the purposes of this Manual, be considered a temporary DOD or NASA employee.
-In this capacity, the individual may communicate Restricted Data to DOD or NASA personnel and their contractors in accordance with the DOD or NASA security requirements.
-If the DOE employee or contractor does not require an access authorization for DOE work but does require a security clearance for assignment to the other agency, the other agency shall request the appropriate investigation, adjudicate the reported information, and grant the appropriate clearance.
+- b.
+DoD and NASA Personnel Assigned to Other Federal Agencies.
+When these individuals require DOE access authorizations, the requests must be initiated by the agency to which they are assigned. - 10.
+DOE AND DOE CONTRACTOR PERSONNEL ASSIGNED TO DoD OR NASA.
+Any DOE or DOE contractor employee acting as a consultant or member of a DoD or NASA advisory board who, in that capacity, possesses appropriate DoD or NASA security clearance will, for the purposes of this Manual, be considered a temporary DoD or NASA employee.
+In this capacity, the individual may communicate Restricted Data to DoD or NASA personnel and their contractors in accordance with the DoD or NASA security requirements.
+If the DOE employee or contractor does not require an access authorization for DOE work but does require a security clearance for assignment to the other agency, the other agency must request the appropriate investigation, adjudicate the reported information, and grant the appropriate clearance.

-11. ADDITIONAL REQUIREMENTS FOR CASES INVOLVING FOREIGN RESIDENCE OR NATURALIZED U.S. CITIZENS.
+11. ADDITIONAL REQUIREMENTS FOR CASES INVOLVING FOREIGN RESIDENCE, EMPLOYMENT, OR OTHER ACTIVITIES IN A FOREIGN COUNTRY.